Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?

 The next problem is a faulty temperature gauge.
 However, most temperature gauges are integrated with the instrument cluster on modern cars.
 In some cases, you can replace the temperature gauge or repair any bad solderings if you find any.

-A faulty cluster is not a very common problem, though, and they are often pretty expensive and need coding after replacement.
+A faulty cluster is not a very common problem, though, and they are often pretty expensive and need programming after replacement.
 Therefore it is recommended to check the other things first before you decide to replace the cluster.

 You can also test the cluster temperature gauge with an Ohm tester if you have some knowledge.